What size carbon monoxide detector do I need

 How often should I replace my carbon monoxide detector?

 Most CO detectors have a lifespan of 5-7 years.
-Be sure to replace your detector every 5 years or as recommended by the manufacturer to ensure it continues to work properly and keep your family safe.
+It's recommended to replace the detector every 5 years or when the manufacturer's expiration date is reached.

 Connect with certified professionals in your area